esteban-andrade/AutonomousFireDataCollect/Data Processing/README.md

 ## Purpose and Overview

 The purspose of this program is to take a descrete time-based dataset in a `.csv` format and visualise that data against a video in realtime.
-An example output can be found [here](data_plot_example.avi).

 ## Usage Instructions